microphonon/BME280/README.md

 # BME280
-Demo program that uses SPI to communicate between Bosch BME280 temperature-humidity sensor and MSP430X5XX/MSP430X6XX family of MCUs
+Demo program that uses SPI to communicate between Bosch BME280 temperature-humidity-pressure sensor and MSP430X5XX/MSP430X6XX family of MCUs

 <p><b>BME280_SPI.c</b>    Read and display temperature, relative humidity, and pressure with BME280 sensor on F5529 Launchpad.
  Sensor polled in forced mode with 1x oversampling using the SPI interface.
 Internal trimming parameters must be